Join Active Ecologists on Facebook! A group for sharing tips, tricks and environmental news for everyone!

 We read it, we hear it everywhere, mainly among young people under 35, but all generations are affected.
 Anxiety, fear, anguish linked to the quality of our environment which puts us at risk.

 Anxiety is an unpleasant emotion that can affect the body and mind simultaneously.
-This emotion is triggered by the perception of possible danger.
+This emotion triggered by the perception of possible danger.

-More precisely, eco-anxiety is a state of distress, sometimes profound, caused by the perception of irreversible changes in the environment.
-In other words, it's a state of deep concern linked to current environmental issues.
+More precisely, eco anxiety is a state of distress, sometimes profound, caused by the perception of irreversible changes in the environment.
+This is therefore a major concern linked to current environmental issues.Is it healthy?

 - Sharpens the senses

-- Sharpens reflexes
+- Refines reflexes

 - Increases alertness

 - Makes you more efficient in certain tasks.

 - Allows you to adapt to the dangers of your environment

 Obviously here, we give ideas on ways to use or counter eco-anxiety.
 We are not mental health specialists and are referring here to experiences with moderate eco-anxiety.